Jackson Fellows Alumni

-Michele Frix (Class of 2016) currently serves as the Chief of Staff for the Seattle Foundation.
+Michele Frix (Class of 2016, Leadership Council) currently serves as the Chief of Staff for the Seattle Foundation.
 Previously she was the Director of Programs for the Seattle International Foundation (SIF).
 Under Michele’s leadership, SIF has launched several new initiatives focused on women’s rights, grassroots leadership development and youth empowerment in Central America and Mexico.
 Previously, Michele was a Research Analyst for the Technology and Social Change Group at the University of Washington.
 Since 2012, Michele has served as a Commissioner with the Seattle Women’s Commission, which advises the Mayor and City Council on issues and policies affecting women and girls.
 Michele also serves on the Board of Directors for Splash, a nonprofit and social enterprise committed to clean water for kids around the world.
 She earned a Bachelor of Arts degree from the University of Washington’s Jackson School of International Studies and a minor in Human Rights.

-Danielle Granatt (Class of 2018) is a Attorney and Land Tenure Specialist at Landesa working on responsible agriculture projects.
+Danielle Granatt (Class of 2018, Leadership Council) is a Attorney and Land Tenure Specialist at Landesa working on responsible agriculture projects.
 She is earning a certificate in Climate Change and Health from the Yale School of Public Health.
 Danielle practiced law at Veris Law Group PLLC, where she resolved environmental compliance and enforcement matters arising under state and federal laws, worked with clients and community partners to develop and implement advocacy and communication strategies to advance public policy discussions, litigated land use appeals and environmental cost recovery actions, advised clients on hazardous substance cleanup projects, and worked with clients as outside corporate counsel.